-It is very important that the Annual Emergency Information and Health Update form is completed and returned to the child's school the first week of school.
+It is very important that the annual request for updated information is completed in the FOCUS Parent Portal no later than the first week of school.
 Please provide schools with emergency contacts and inform administration of any health problems your child may have which can affect them in the school setting.